 The Arts Festival draws entries primarily from what was once the Franklin District of South Auckland.
-But now it also receives numerous entries from artists around the Auckland Super City, the Coromandel, Northland, and occasionally from the South Island.
+But now it also receives numerous entries from artists around the Auckland Super City, the Coromandel, Waikato, Northland, and occasionally from the South Island.

 - This is not a juried show.
 Anyone can enter, either as an amateur or as a professional artist.

 - The exhibition’s entry price remains low, so that anyone can afford to view the artwork.
 There is free entry for all children up to high school age.